Breast augmentation (breast enlargement)

 Breast augmentation is carried out under a general anaesthetic and usually requires a one night stay in hospital.

-Implants can be positioned either under the breast tissue or deeper behind the chest muscle on which the breast lies.
-Your surgeon will advise which is the most appropriate for you.
-The implants are inserted through an incision made in the crease under the breast (the most common technique), around the lower edge of the nipple, or in the armpit.
+Breast implants can be positioned either under the breast tissue or deeper behind the chest muscle on which the breast lies.
+Your cosmetic surgeon will advise which is the most appropriate for you.
+The breast implants are inserted through an incision made in the crease under the breast (the most common technique), around the lower edge of the nipple, or in the armpit.
 Once surgery is complete, the incision is closed with dissolving sutures.

 The anaesthetist will prescribe painkillers and you should take these regularly for the first week or so.
 Pain can slow down your recovery, so it is important to discuss any discomfort with the nursing staff.

 You may have drainage tubes in your breasts - these have bottles attached to them and are there to drain away any excess fluid.
 The drains are removed before you are discharged home.